-If variables are created for a simulation project in the zenon Logic Workbench, they do not have a valid addressing for the communication.
+If variables are created for a simulation project in the zenon Logic Workbench, they do not yet have valid addressing for communication.
 If the communication is switch to hardware, the communication can be interrupted when the new variables are used in screens without a adjusting the addressing correctly.